kunlecreates/ace-next/README.md

 - Tests authenticate via API calls (not UI) for speed and stability.
 - E2E selects the seeded product “Bananas” to avoid stock race conditions.

+### Prisma config deprecation

+- Prisma warns that `package.json#prisma` is deprecated and will be removed in Prisma 7.
+We’ll migrate to a `prisma.config.ts` in a follow-up (no behavior impact today).

 ## UI verification cheatsheet